JDLanctot/dotfiles/README.md

     ```

 ## Terminal Settings JSON
-Just copy and paste the content below into the terminal settings json.
+Just copy and paste the content below into the Terminal (the app) settings json.

   ```
   {